awsm-org/awsm/README.md

 TODO

+## AWSM Ideas & Themes

+So many things can be aws-modules.
+Here are some most-demanded themes for inspiration:

+* **Users/Sessions CRUD** - Bonus if you include sign on via popular 3rd party services (e.g., Github)
+* **Analytics/Event Functions** - Captures common user events
+* **Image functions** - Resize, filters, etc.
+* **Email - Transactional** email functions (e.g., receipt, welcome, where you been?)
+* **Email - Marketing** - Blasting html emails to many addresses for dirt cheap via Lambda + SES
+* **Stripe Webhook Handlers**
+* **Slack Webhook handlers**
+* **Webhook handlers for all the things**
+* **Twilio functions** - Send SMS
+* **3rd Party Authentication Handlers** - Pre-built authentication with the most popular peeps.
+* **Proxy Modules** - API Gateway has the ability to be a proxy for other endpoints and do request and response transforms without ever needing lambda.
+This presents an opportunity for people to make their own API endpoints that mask other API endpoints and publish those as aws-modules.
+For example, you can mask a Slack API endpoint with api.yourapp.com/slack/post_message and define how the response from Slack should be transformed in your awsm.apiGateway.cloudFormation template and publish that as a module for others to reuse.

 ## AWSM's

 The aws-module format is only a few weeks old and we don't have a registry yet.
 For the time being, here is a list of aws-modules: